coffee-cup/uvic-csc460/website/src/project2/design.md

 ### Periodic tasks

 A periodic task is the medium priority task.
 They are scheduled in accordance with their period and offset within at most 10 ms (1 tick jitter).
 A periodic task is immediately preempted at the next tick or 'rescheduling' syscall by any `READY` system task.
 Periodic tasks are never preempted by round-robin tasks.
 Periodic tasks run until they terminate, yield, or exceed their specified worst-case execution time, whichever first.
-Note that a periodic task **cannot** become blocked, this is because calls to any of the *synchronous* message passing functions devolves to a no-op if the caller is a periodic function.
+Note that a periodic task **cannot** become blocked, this is because calls to any of the *synchronous* message passing functions devolve to an OS abort error if the caller is a periodic function.
 A periodic task cannot be preempted by any other running task.
 Tasks of this type are stored in their own task queue.
 To create a task of this type, the application can call the function below where it must provide a function pointer to execute as the task, an argument which is retrievable by the task, and measures for it's period, worst-case execution time, and starting offset respectively.
 ```c
 PID Task_Create_Period(taskfuncptr f, int16_t arg, TICK period, TICK wcet, TICK offset);
 ```

 ### Round Robin tasks

 A round robin task is the lowest priority task.
-They are scheduled on a first come, first serve basis, and for one tick at most at a time, or until they yield, or block, whichever first.
+They are scheduled on a first come, first serve basis, and run for one tick at most at a time, or until they yield, or block, whichever first.
 A round robin task is preempted by any other running task.
 Tasks of this type are stored in their own task queue.
 To create a task of this type, the application can call the function below where it must provide a function pointer to execute as the task and an argument which is retrievable by the task.
 ```c
 PID Task_Create_RR(taskfuncptr f, int16_t arg);
 ```